-Purpose
+1. Purpose

-The Potter Tower is used to deliver insecticide droplets accurately onto blocks made of mud, concrete, plywood and tiles for subsequent assays in the test rooms, and onto filter papers to be used to verify the accuracy of the spraying.
+The Potter Tower is used to deliver insecticide droplets accurately onto blocks made of mud, concrete, plywood and tiles for subsequent assays in the test rooms and onto filter papers to verify spraying accuracy.
 The pressurized spray nozzle of the Potter Tower produces a consistent uniform spray onto the substrate positioned on the spray platform below the spray column.
 Liquids put in the delivery vial at the top are drawn through an atomiser by the suction force of a compressed air cylinder connected to it.

-The potter tower is most suitable for insecticides that have been supplied in small volumes by the sponsors, as it is more efficient (less total volume is required to achieve the desired deposit on the substrates) than the spinning disk sprayer which is the alternative method if the potter tower requires maintenance at any point.
+The potter tower is most suitable for insecticides that have been supplied in small volumes by the sponsors, as it is more efficient (less total volume is required to achieve the desired deposit on the substrates) than the spinning disk sprayer, which is the alternative method if the potter tower requires maintenance at any point.